ABOUT THE PROJECT

 Provide a continuum of services, programming and links to economic, community and health services to promote the persistence and graduation of parenting students.

-MEET THE PROJECT TEAM
+MEET THE PRINCIPAL INVESTIGATOR

 Kelly Purtell, PhD